pmistry9597/Ray_Trace-Rust/README.md

     <img src="./info/images/a380.png" width="400" />
 </p>

-*Licenses and links for these rendered models can be found in the info/attribs folder.*
+*Licenses and sources for these rendered models can be found in the info/attribs folder.*

 ## 🚀🚀🚀 Features 🚀🚀🚀